Oral Health

 When is Wisdom Tooth Removal an Emergency?

-Standard wisdom tooth removal is not considered a dental emergency.
-However, if one or more of your wisdom teeth are impacted, they may be causing you severe pain or discomfort.
+Standard wisdom tooth removal is typically not considered a dental emergency.
+However, if your impacted wisdom teeth are causing significant pain or discomfort, it may be necessary to seek treatment.

 Impacted wisdom teeth are horizontally aligned or angled.
-This causes them to come in misaligned.
-They can push on your other teeth or their roots, causing painful symptoms or even shifting of your teeth.
+This results in them being misaligned.
+An impacted wisdom tooth can push on your other teeth or their roots, leading to discomfort or even tooth movement.

 In these cases, you may need a dentist or oral surgeon to perform an emergency wisdom tooth removal.